panaresium/ResourceBookingSystem/README.md

 These filters can be combined.
 Only resources with `status='published'` are returned.

+## Bulk User Management

+Admins can manage many users at once from the **User Management** screen.

+- **Export Users** – `GET /api/admin/users/export` returns a JSON payload containing all users and roles.
+- **Import Users** – `POST /api/admin/users/import` accepts the same structure to create or update users in bulk.
+- **Bulk Delete** – `DELETE /api/admin/users/bulk` removes multiple users by ID.

+These actions are also accessible via buttons on the User Management page.

 ## Deploying to Azure Web App

 This project includes a GitHub Actions workflow that can publish the application to Azure Web App.
 Configure these secrets in your repository settings: